liveryvideo/docs/docs/interactive-portal.md

 - easy integration on plugin page
 - available product data is pulled in automatically
+- optional notification can be added

 #### Webclip

 <p align="center">
 <img src="portal/webclip_2024-2.png" width="400"/>
 </p>
+With the webclip interaction external content can be embed in the interactive client

 #### Captions and subtitles
+AI generated captions can be added to the stream.

+Key features:

+- easy integration on plugin page
+- integration with Rev.ai or Speechmatics
+- subtitles can be shown/hidden by the end-user
+- language selector in client

 #### Social share (coming soon)
 <p align="center">